 Powdery mildew is unique in that the causal organism lives entirely on the surface of infected tissues.
-This is why powdery mildew can be surprisingly well controlled by a number of alternative spray bicarbonate materials.
-Oils, and monopotassium phosphate salts, hydrogen peroxide, various plant extracts and microbial fermentation products that do very little on other grape disease-causing fungi that live their lives within leaf tissue frequently provide good powdery mildew control.
+This is why powdery mildew can be surprisingly well controlled by a number of alternative spray materials.
+Oils, bicarbonate and monopotassium phosphate salts, hydrogen peroxide, various plant extracts and microbial fermentation products that do very little on other grape disease-causing fungi that live their lives within leaf tissue frequently provide good powdery mildew control.
 These products work by direct physical contact with the fungus, meaning they are only as effective as the spray coverage you provide.
 Additionally, they work primarily in a post-infection curative manner by killing the fungus immediately after application.
 At best, these products will provide modest (such as JMS stylet oil) or no residual protective activity against spores that land on the vine after application.
 They therefore need frequent reapplication, or need to be tank-mixed with a protectant.

 Tank mixes consisting of curative, post-infection powdery mildew materials with a protectant can help control existing infections, especially at critical times when grape tissue is most susceptible.
-All systemic fungicides for powdery mildew management are prone to disease resistance development and should be used in rotation within a sound, integrated pest management program.
-Repeated use of any single chemistry will eventually result in resistant strains of powdery mildew that can no longer controlled with applications of fungicides within that chemistry.
+All systemic fungicides for powdery mildew management are prone to disease resistance development and should be used in rotation within a sound. integrated pest management program.
+Repeated use of any single chemistry will eventually result in resistant strains of powdery mildew that can no longer be controlled with applications of fungicides within that chemistry.
 At least two, and preferably more, FRAC groups should be used on a rotational basis to avoid or delay the onset of resistance.
 FRAC 11 (strobilurin) resistance is becoming more and more of a problem across the US, and the eastern industry is no exception.
 Therefore, DMI and strobilurin fungicides should NOT be relied upon alone for powdery mildew control.
 Pre-mixed strobilurin fungicides such as Pristine (strobilurin + SDHI), Quadris Top, Topguard EQ, and Luna Sensation provide good powdery mildew control.
-SDHI fungicides and pre-mixes such as Endura, Aprovia/Aprovia Top, Pristine, Luna Experience, Rally, and Miravis Prime provide good to excellent control.
+SDHI fungicides and premixes such as Endura, Aprovia/Aprovia Top, Pristine, Luna Experience, Rally, and Miravis Prime provide good to excellent control.
 Vivando, Prolivo, Sovran, Quintec, and Gatten all provide excellent control.
-Prebloom applications of stylet oil can provide good to strong powdery mildew control, but can cause leaf injury on certain varieties, or burn when over used.
-The NY/PA Grape Pest Management guideline provides useful tables of sensitivity ratings by variety.
+Pre-bloom applications of stylet oil can provide good to strong powdery mildew control, but can cause leaf injury on certain varieties, or burn when over used.
+The NY/PA Grape Pest Management guideline provides useful tables of sensitivity ratings by variety: https://cropandpestguides.cce.cornell.edu/

+What about biopesticides?
 As stated in the downy mildew section, biopesticides act like a lock on a door against a thief.
 They will stop opportunistic, weak thieves, but determined, strong thieves can still break through with enough force.
-And they can't stop thief that is already inside the house when the door is locked.
+And they can't stop a thief that is already inside the house when the door is locked.
 An important exception to this is Stylet Oil, which is an excellent powdery mildew eradicant, in fact probably the only decent one we have.
 There are several biopesticides available that are labeled for powdery mildew control.
 Regalia provides moderate to good control.
-Oso and Ph-D (polyoxin-D) provide moderate control.
+When Regalia is paired with Stargus it provides good control.
+Howlery, Romeo, Oso, and Ph-D (polyoxin-D) provide moderate control.
 Double Nickel provides moderate control.
-Stargus, Howler, and Romeo biopesticides are all labeled for powdery mildew, but we don't yet have enough years of field data to conclusively report on their efficacy.